FAQ / Troubleshooting Guide¶

 possible because NCBI does not always store the original read names in the SRA database.

-Q: How can I control the number of CPU cores used by the bowtie2 aligner?
+Q: How can I control the number of CPU cores used by the bowtie2, smalt, samtools, and GATK?

-the option either in the configuration file if you are running run_snp_pipeline.sh, or in the Bowtie2Align_ExtraParams
+run command, or in the environment variables if you are running the

-Q: How can I control the amount of memory that is used by the Picard and VarScan java virtual machines?
+Q: How can I control the amount of memory that is used by the Picard, GATK, and VarScan java virtual machines?

 A: The amount of memory used by the java VM can be set by using the